ByKoan/3InARow/README.md

-# 3 EN RAYA
+# 3 IN A ROW

-El clásico juego de 3 en raya diseñado en lenguaje c

-Como compilar?

-Windows: gcc code(Windows).c -o code(Windows).exe
-Linux: gcc code(Linux).c -o code(Linux).elf

-The classic tic tac toe game designed in c language
+The classic match 3 game designed in C language

 How to compile?